-Location: Cairo - This morning a private van will transport you to Giza, the home of some of the world’s most iconic sights.
+Location: Cairo - This morning, head to Giza –home to some of the world’s most iconic sights.
 Approach the Pyramids of Giza and the Sphinx by camel, with panoramic views across the dunes.
-Instantly familiar yet retaining a mystique and power, getting up close to these incredible pharaonic tombs is amazing.
-Explore these structures that have stood tall for 4,500 years, and for an additional charge you may be able to go inside the Great Pyramid of Khufu, (although occasionally it may be closed to visitors).
-The inside thoroughfares of the Pyramids are very small and very warm, so for those suffering from claustrophobia it is not recommended.
-Please note that you'll be required to walk around the Pyramids complex.
-It can be very hot in the summer months, so be prepared for little shade and pack appropriate clothing, sun protection, and carry lots of water.
-Afterwards, make your way to the Egyptian Museum, home to one of the world's great collections of antiquities.
-Wander the treasure-filled halls of the museum, and make sure to check out the Mummies Hall (optional) for a close encounter with some of the country’s most important queens and pharaohs.
-Later in the evening, meet your leader and travel to Giza station, where you will board a sleeper train to Aswan (approximately 13 hours).
-Bedding and air-conditioning are provided.
+Explore these structures that have stood tall for 4500 years, and for an additional charge you may be able to go inside the Great Pyramid of Khufu, although occasionally it may be closed to visitors.
+Afterwards, make your way to the Egyptian Museum – home to one of the world's great collections of antiquities.
+Wander the treasure-filled halls of the museum, and make sure to check out the optional Mummies Hall for a close encounter with some of the country’s most important queens and pharaohs.
+Later in the evening, meet your leader and travel to the nearby train station, where you will board an overnight sleeper train bound for Aswan (approximately 13 hours).

 Day - 3

-Location: Aswan – Nile Felucca - The Nile, Elephantine Island and white-sailed feluccas: welcome to Aswan, Egypt's southernmost city.
+Location: Aswan - The Nile, Elephantine Island and white-sailed feluccas.
+Welcome to Aswan – Egypt's southernmost city.
 Its easy-going charm is due in no small part to its large Nubian population.
 Today is a free day so take the opportunity to see such Aswan sites as the unfinished obelisk or the High Dam.
 The Nubian Bazaar is a must, while the excellent Nubian Museum is top of many visitors’ lists.
 Highly recommended is the beautiful Temple of Isis (the Goddess of health, marriage and wisdom) that was rescued from the rising waters of the Nile and relocated on Philae Island.
-It's a marvel of decorative pylons featuring some of Egypt's finest carvings – definitely one of the real gems of Upper Egypt.
-The evening sound and light show at Philae Temple is a beautiful experience – well worth the 100 Egyptian pounds.
-The waterfront promenade, or Aswan's 'corniche', runs alongside one of Nile's most appealing stretches and is the perfect place to stop for a mint tea.
+The waterfront promenade, or Aswan's Corniche, runs alongside one of Nile's most appealing stretches and is the perfect place to stop for a mint tea.
 This evening you’ll experience modern Nubian culture first-hand with a visit to a nearby village.
-You’ll join a local Nubian family for dinner and get an unforgettable insight into the daily life of the local people.
-This is a rare and memorable experience, giving you the chance to become fully immersed in the local culture.
+You’ll join a local Nubian family for a memorable dinner and get an unforgettable insight into the daily life of the local people.

 Day - 4

-Location: Aswan - Today perhaps head out of Aswan and visit stunning Abu Simbel this morning.
+Location: Aswan - Today perhaps head out of Aswan and book in to visit stunning Abu Simbel this morning.
 With the four gargantuan statues of Ramses guarding the Great Temple, carved directly out of the mountain on the west bank of the Nile, this is one of Egypt's most memorable sights.
 Please note this optional activity has a very early start (but it’s totally worth it).
-You can get there by a 40-minute flight, or by the cheaper option of renting a minivan with a group and leaving very early (flights do not operate daily).
-The journey by land is 3 hours each way, with an early departure from Aswan between 5am and 6am.
-Otherwise, you could take a sailboat ride around the islands in a traditional felucca, stopping off at the botanical gardens on Kitchener's Island.
-Alternatively, take a camel ride to the Monastery of St Simeon, an abandoned 7th-century fortress monastery located in the desert on the Nile's west bank.
+There’s two ways to get there – a 40-minute flight, or renting a minivan with your group and leaving very early.
+The journey by land is 3 -4 hours each way, with an early departure from Aswan at 4 am.
+Instead, you could take a sailboat ride around the islands in a traditional felucca, stopping off at the botanical gardens on Kitchener's Island.
+Or, take a camel ride to the Monastery of St Simeon, an abandoned seventh-century fortress monastery located in the desert on the Nile's west bank.
 Your tour leader will be on hand to help you arrange any excursions.
-Alternatively, you may prefer to simply relax and take in the beauty of the Nile, or do some shopping in the friendly bazaar.
+Otherwise, simply relax and take in the beauty of the Nile or do some shopping in the local bazaar.

 Day - 5

 Location: Nile Felucca - With some free time this morning, perhaps head down and grab a motor boat out to the Tomb of the Nobles or stock up on snacks for your evening on the Nile.
-Board your included felucca journey just before lunch and spend the afternoon out on the river, watching rural Egyptian daily life play out on the banks, then spend a night under the stars.
-Your Nubian sailing crew provides all the meals, which are hearty and delicious.
+Board your included felucca journey just before lunch and spend the afternoon out on the river, watching Egyptian daily life play out on the banks, then spend a night under the stars.
+Your Nubian sailing crew provides all the meals which are hearty and delicious.
 Being a traditional wooden boat with broad canvas sails, your felucca offers some shade and protection from the elements.
 However, there is no cabin or enclosed section.
 Nonetheless, watching the sun setting across the Nile in the evening is a sight you won't forget.
 This is the absolute highlight of the trip for many, especially with some local Nubian entertainment from your crew.

 Day - 6

-Location: Luxor - After farewelling your felucca crew, take a private van to the open air museum of Luxor (approximately 3.5 hours).
+Location: Luxor - This morning, say goodbye to your Nubian friends and take a private van to the ‘open-air museum’ of Luxor (approximately 3.5 hours travel time).
 From the spectacular temple complex of Karnak to the Valley of the Kings, Luxor is full of wonderfully preserved reminders of the Pharaohs.
-On the way, there's the option to visit either the unique mirror-image design of the Temple of Kom Ombo, or the beautifully preserved Temple of Edfu, also dedicated to Horus, the falcon-headed god.
-Today you’ll visit the Intrepid Foundation's local project ACE (Animal Care in Egypt).
-It’s a great chance to see the holistic approach the project takes towards animal welfare, and to raising awareness among the locals.
-You’ll also explore the magnificent Karnak Temple, which is perhaps the most impressive of all the ancient Pharoahs' monumental works.
+On the way, there's the option to visit either the unique mirror-image design of the Temple of Kom Ombo, or the beautifully preserved Temple of Edfu.
+This afternoon you will explore the magnificent Karnak Temple, which is perhaps the most impressive of all the ancient Pharaohs' monumental works.
 One of the world's most celebrated temple complexes, Karnak is a house of the gods built over a period of some 200 years.
-Your guided tour of this vast temple of impressive pylons, obelisks and chapels will reveal its finest sections, such as the Avenue of Sphinxes and the Great Temple of Amun.
-The rest of the day will be free to relax, shop in the bazaar (open until quite late) or perhaps experience the atmosphere of a local teahouse.
+The rest of the day will be free to relax, shop in the bazaar, which is open until quite late, or perhaps experience the atmosphere of a local teahouse.

 Day - 7